49th Wing: Operation Iraqi Freedom

 People, airplanes, and equipment of the 49th Fighter Wing played a key role in Operation Iraqi Freedom.
 The wing's F-117s played a major role, dropping the first bombs against an Iraqi leadership target in Baghdad on 19 March 2003.

 Deployed to Al Udeid Air Base, Qatar, on the opening night of the invasion, fresh intelligence was received that Iraqi President Saddam Hussein was staying at a specific bunker for the night.
 USAF planners had a rare opportunity to kill the elusive Iraqi leader.
 It was reasoned that might bring down his regime without war.
 The F-117s would carry the new GPS-guided EGBU-27 precision guided bomb.
 The problem was it had never been used in combat and the weapons had arrived at Al Udeid a mere 24 hours earlier.

 Combat preparation of the fighters began immediately.
-The plan called for the F-117s to take off as soon as possible.
+The F-117s had to take off as soon as possible.
 Two stealth fighters roared northward into the nighttime sky at 3:38 a.m.
 After refueling over the Gulf near Kuwait City, the stealth fighters split up and took separate routes over Iraq to the target area.
 The sun was starting to come up by the time the pilots reached Baghdad, however on that morning Baghdad was obscured under low-level clouds.
 Each of the two F-117s released two bombs, which plummeted toward the bunker in which Saddam Hussein was believed to be sleeping.
 Release came at 5:30 a.m., 13 minutes after dawn but only five hours after the pilots first heard that such a mission might be in the offing.
 The strike caught Iraqi defenses completely off guard.
 Defensive anti-aircraft fire did not begin until the aircraft had completed the attack and were racing out of the Baghdad area.

-Although the strike did not kill Saddam Hussein, what it did accomplish was to allow the coalition to seize the initiative.
-Also the EGBU-27 immediately became the F-117’s premier weapon.
+Saddam Hussein was not in the bunker.
+But the EGBU-27 immediately became the F-117’s premier weapon.
 According to Air Force data, 98 of them were delivered during the conflict, compared to only 11 of the traditional, predominantly laser versions.
 During Operation Iraqi Freedom, F-117 pilots flew more than 80 missions and dropped nearly 100 enhanced guided bomb units against key targets.
 Approximately 300 people deployed with the air package and provided direct support to the F-117 mission.